Dr. Mustafa A. Zaman

 Barbara Gastl has been working in clinical operations for 17 years.
 She will be able to provide valuable practical, real life advice in all areas of clinical study management and GCP.
 Coming from a CRA background and with CRO and sponsor experience she can shed light on all aspects of clinical operations.
 Her particular focus is on the creation of systems in clinical operations and on GCP compliance.

 Barbara graduated with a degree in nutritional science.
 She has gained broad experience from managing international phase I to IV studies across a range of indications and locations.
 Sponsors she has been working for include well-known players in the biotech and pharmaceutical world like Biogen, Amgen and Sandoz Biopharmaceuticals.
 She combines her talent for team motivation with her remarkable organizational skills.
-Cinfa Biotech is her current main client, whom she is supporting in setting up their Quality Management System and running their pivotal clinical trial.
+Cinfa Biotech was her last main client, whom she was supporting in setting up their Quality Management System and running their pivotal clinical trial.
+Her current assignment is with MSD for whom she is managing oncology trials in Germany.

-Training and compliance are her new adventures that she feels very excited about.
-In her spare time she roams the fields and mountains of the world on a historical or photographical mission.
+In her spare time she roams the fields and mountains of Europe on a historical or photographical mission.

 Dr. Essam Ghanem

 Essam GHANEM is an experienced physician and Qualified Person for Pharmacovigilance with almost 25 years of experience in clinical research and drug development in academic institutes, Pharmaceutical Industry and Clinical Research Organisations.
 Around 8 years working experience as EUQPPV and as consultant Safety physician in the Pharmaceutical Industry.
-Essam Ghanem was the head of Drug Safety and Pharmacovigilance at Keyrus Biopharma (BE, FR, CA, LEB)(*).
+At present time, Essam Ghanem is the Chief Medical Officer and Head of Pharmacovigilance at Vigi-Care BVBA.
 Membership owner of European society of CRO Federation (EUCROF).

 Dr. Dirk Gillé